Skip to main content

 How to Serve Someone in Another State?

-Serving someone in a different state might seem complicated, but with the right approach, it’s entirely attainable.
-You only need to understand the legal requirements and follow the proper steps to enable you to avoid delays and complete the service successfully.
-If the state follows the Uniform Interstate Depositions and Discovery Act (UIDDA), service can be made easier through streamlined court procedures.
+To serve someone in a different state, you need to understand the legal requirements and follow the proper steps to enable you to avoid delays and complete the service successfully.
 Here’s a step-by-step guide to help simplify the process:

 1. Confirm Jurisdiction